 About the choir

-We perform three or four public concerts each year mostly in the church of St Martin of Tours, Epsom, making the most of the superb acoustic of Epsom’s largest historical building.
+The choir gives three or four concerts each year, mostly in the church of St Martin of Tours, Epsom, making the most of the superb acoustic of Epsom’s largest historical building.

-Our musical repertoire is extensive, both sacred and secular; from masses and oratorios to madrigals and part songs, with composers from Bach to Bernstein, Tallis to Tavener, and Mozart to Mancini.
+We sing a very wide range of music, both sacred and secular, from masses and oratorios to madrigals and part songs, with composers from Bach to Bernstein, Tallis to Tavener, and Mozart to Mancini.

-We tour abroad from time to time, the last being to Chantilly, Epsom’s twin town, and which included a concert in the church of Saint-Germain-des-Prés, Paris.
+We also tour abroad occasionally.
+Most recently we visited Chantilly, Epsom’s twin town, and also sang in the church of Saint-Germain-des-Prés, Paris.

 Epsom Chamber Choir took part in the Epsom In Harmony Choral Festival in July 2016 where local choirs joined with those from France, Germany and Belgium in a festival concert at Epsom College.

 Currently we have vacancies for tenors and basses.
 If you have choral experience, good sight-reading and are committed to high standards, please contact us using the “Contact us” link on this website.
-We rehearse on Thursday evenings over three terms, autumn, spring and summer.
+We rehearse on Thursday evenings during term time.
 Admission to the choir is by audition.

 Epsom Chamber Choir is a Registered Charity number 1026721.